 The route my father took.
 From Thalwil where he was working for a textile company making specialist threads and yarns, I believe (not silk, as such, it’s more of a metaphor, this…), to Manchester where I was born, to Goldach where I have my first faint memories of a long balcony and Aldo our dog, to Arlesheim where I went to kindergarten, and Basel where, from Arlesheim, I commuted to school, then Münchenstein where I finished school and made friends I love to this day, to London where I’m at home.

 (Or does it start with Berlin, whence my grandmother left at the age of eighteen, crossing into Switzerland and to Zürich, where she met my grandfather.
-That may be the preamble: there’s a separate story and it’s beautiful, but it needs to be told elsewhere.)
+That may be the preamble: there’s a separate story here, and it’s beautiful, but it needs to be told elsewhere.)

 The question perhaps is not ‘how did I get here’, the question perhaps is simply, what next: whither wilt thou, now thou art here?
-Not geographically speaking, geography matters less and less, I am at home in London, but I can be and be happy almost anywhere, as long as I’m warm, have access to food now and then, and my laptop at hand with power to last, and a decent WiFi connection.
+Not geographically speaking, of course, geography matters less and less; I am at home in London, but I can be and be happy almost anywhere, as long as I’m warm, have access to food now and then, and my laptop at hand with power to last, and a decent network connection.

 I find myself sitting next to a beautiful woman called Karmen, spelt with a K, at a film festival in northern Italy, and she asks me what my next project is.
-I list four that I consider ‘current’.
-It strikes me that this is maybe a lot.
+I list four that I consider ‘current.’
+It strikes me that this may be a lot.
 Then again, I have always conducted my journey along multiple tracks.
-Even when I decide to just concentrate on the one, my curious mind and my eagerness to experience tend to open up another soon.
+Even when I decide to just concentrate on the one thing, my curious mind and my eagerness to experience tend to open up another avenue soon.
 I am fine with that too.